 Konohagakure has a population size of 10/10, a military strength of 6/10, and an economic strength of 5/10.

-Konohagakure has the following official clans: the Aburame, the Akimichi, the Fuma, the Hatake, the Hyuga, the Inuzuka, the Nara, the Sarutobi, the Senju, the Shimura, the Uzumaki and the Yamanaka clans.
+Konohagakure has the following official clans: the Aburame, the Akimichi, the Hatake, the Hyuuga, the Inuzuka, the Nara, the Sarutobi, the Senju, the Shimura, the Uzumaki and the Yamanaka clans.

 Land of Wind